joostkremers/nswbuff/README.md

 ## Customizing the buffer list ##

 The buffers that `nswbuff` offers for cycling are essentially the buffers returned by the function `buffer-list`.
 There are a few options to customize this list, however.
 First, you can exclude buffers with `nswbuff-exclude-buffer-regexps`.
 Any buffer whose name matches one of the regexps in this list is not switchable.
-The default setting excludes buffers whose name begin with a blank character.
+The default setting excludes buffers with a name that begins with a blank character.
 To exclude all the internal buffers (that is `*scratch*`, `*Message*`, etc...) you could use the following regexps `'("^ .*" "^\\*.*\\*")`.

 Buffers can also be excluded based on their major mode through the option `nswbuff-exclude-mode-regexps`.
 These regexps are matched against the `symbol-name` of the buffer's major mode.